weijwen/learngit/readme.txt

 Git is a distributed version control syeem.
 Git is free software
-creating a new branch is quick sososo
+creating a new branch is quick sososo and merge